thousandeyes/thousandeyes-sdk-java/thousandeyes-sdk-java-tests/docs/BgpApi.md

         BgpApi apiInstance = new BgpApi(defaultClient);
         String testId = "281474976710706"; // String | ID of the test
-        UpdateBgpTest updateBgpTest = new UpdateBgpTest(); // UpdateBgpTest |
+        UpdateBgpTestRequest updateBgpTestRequest = new UpdateBgpTestRequest(); // UpdateBgpTestRequest |
-        String aid = "2067"; // String | A unique identifier associated with your account group.
+        String aid = "1234"; // String | A unique identifier associated with your account group.
 You can retrieve your `AccountGroupId` from the `/account-groups` endpoint.
 Note that you must be assigned to the target account group.
 Specifying this parameter without being assigned to the target account group will result in an error response.
         List<Expand> expand = Arrays.asList(); // List<Expand> | Optional parameter on whether or not to expand the test sub-resources.
 By default no expansion is going to take place if the query parameter is not present.
 If the user wishes to expand the `agents` sub-resource, they need to pass the `?expand=agent` query. try {
-            BgpTest result = apiInstance.updateBgpTest(testId, updateBgpTest, aid, expand);
+            BgpTest result = apiInstance.updateBgpTest(testId, updateBgpTestRequest, aid, expand);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling BgpApi#updateBgpTest");